Pfaffster/Challenge-1-Code-Refactor/README.md

 # 01 HTML CSS Git: Code Refactor

-This project's purpose was to refactor a webpage so that the application links function properly, selectors / properties are consolidated and organized to follow semantic structure, and the code is optimized for search engines, like Google.
+This project's purpose was to refactor a webpage so that application links function properly, selectors / properties are consolidated and organized to follow semantic structure, and the code is optimized for search engines, like Google.

 ## User Story